Can Garnet Blast Abrasive Remove Chrome?

 10X Engineered Materials has developed a line of superoxalloy blast abrasives that are clean, strong, and durable.
 The EpiX and KinetiX abrasives will remove chrome in one quick step, without damaging the underlying material.
 The surface will be virtually clean of embedded particles so that the next coating can adhere effectively.

 10X abrasives can also get the job faster and safer than garnet.
 Superoxalloy abrasives outperformed garnet in a head to head testing.
 Plus, they can be safer than mined abrasives like garnet.
-EpiX and KinetiX contain zero beryllium, free silica or heavy metals.
-It’s even reusable, and results in an extremely low dust work environment.
+EpiX and KinetiX generate extremely low dust in the work environment and are highly reusable.

 Currently, KinetiX and EpiX are available from abrasive distributors around the US.
 If you don’t see a distributor near you, contact 10X and we will work with you to get you what you need.
 EpiX abrasive, which is best for precision applications such as powder coating and medical applications, is also available to purchase directly from the 10X Engineered Materials website.